felix-seifert/graalvm-collection-processing-benchmark/README.md

 No processing,Native,Durations without processing in native mode in nanoseconds,21762677,7448068,8295145,7261507,8784889,6754219,5853263,4090931,4015362,3708235
 ```

-## Generate Graphs
+## Process Benchmark

-After running the benchmark, you might want to aggregate the benchmarking results and display them in a graph.
-The graph
+After running the benchmark, you might want to aggregate the benchmarking results to get some insights.
+A Python script
-generation can be automated with the Python script in the folder [process-benchmarks](process-benchmarks).
-The script
+in the folder [process-benchmarks](process-benchmarks) automates the generation of graphs and a LaTeX table with the
-generates two different graphs: One graph shows the measured absolute execution duration for the different processing
+statistical values.
+One generated graph shows the median of the measured execution durations for the different
-forms in different execution modes.
-The second graph shows how the different execution forms differ from a nearly empty
+processing forms in different execution modes.
+The second generated graph shows how the different execution forms differ
-application as described in the section [Idea of Benchmark](#idea-of-benchmark).
+from a nearly empty application as described in the section [Idea of Benchmark](#idea-of-benchmark).

 ## Idea of Benchmark